mvolkmann/blog/src/prolog.md

 :- include(util). % includes the source file util.pl
 ```

+This is not currently supported in Scryer Prolog.
+A workaround is it to use `:- initialization(consult(file-name)).`

 ### Including a Module/Library

 To include a library (ex. clpfd), include a line like the following: